OWASP/owasp-mastg/Document/0x04a-Android.md

 Only applications signed with the same developer certificate can use this permission.

 ##### Enforcing Permissions on Android Components
 It is possible to protect Android components using permissions.
-Activities, Services, Content Providers and Content Providers all can use the permission mechanism to protect its interfaces.
+Activities, Services, Content Providers and Broadcast Receivers all can use the permission mechanism to protect its interfaces.
 *Activities*, *Services* and *Broadcast Receivers* can enforce a permission by entering the attribute *android:permission* inside each tag in AndroidManifest.xml:
 ```
 <receiver